dkowis/cucumber-jvm-hybrid-example/README.md

 # Cucumber JVM Hybrid Example

+Unfortunately something in travis doesn't like this, and I cannot reproduce it locally.
+Also I'm not sure anyone would ever do their cucumber-jvm builds this way, I probably wouldn't any more.
+I'm not going to worry about the build failing right now.
+Pull requests accepted!

 [![Build Status](https://travis-ci.org/dkowis/cucumber-jvm-hybrid-example.svg?branch=master)](https://travis-ci.org/dkowis/cucumber-jvm-hybrid-example)

 This project's purpose is to provide an example that uses multiple backends and proves that they work together.